Top-NotchOutdoorSearch

 There is no charge controller to babysit for USB devices.

-I just unfolded it and plugged in.
+Unfold it and plug in.

-I docked a couple of points because there is no kickstand.
+We docked a couple of points because there is no kickstand.

 Ease of UseRating